skleee/skleee.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a Ph.D. student in the Data Intelligence and Learning Lab (DIAL Lab) at Sungkyunkwan University, Korea.
+I'm a Ph.D. candidate in the Data Intelligence and Learning Lab (DIAL Lab) at Sungkyunkwan University, Korea.
 I received my M.S. degree in Artificial Intelligence at SKKU, Korea, in 2023.
 Before that, I received my B.A. degree in Economics and B.S. degree in Computer Science and Engineering at SKKU, Korea, in 2021.
 I am primarily interested in Information Retrieval, especially focusing on sparse retrieval and generative document retrieval.
 My research interests broadly lie in the fields of data mining and natural language processing in real-world applications.

 Publications
 ======